arifperdana/BAPPENAS_2025/WorkshopGuide.md

 **Enhancement Prompt 1: Add Summary Stats**
 ```
 Add a second output below the plot that shows:
-- Total GRDP for the selected province
+- Total number of observations for the selected category
-- Average employment rate
-- Number of data points
+- Mean and standard deviation of key variables

-Display these as formatted text.
+- Display these as formatted text.
 ```

 **Enhancement Prompt 2: Add Download Button**
 ```
 Add a downloadButton that allows users to download
-the filtered data for the selected province as a CSV file.
+the filtered data for the selected category as a CSV file.
 ```

 **Step 5: Experiment and Share (5 minutes)**
-- Try selecting different provinces
+- Try selecting different categories
 - Show your app to a neighbor
 - Discuss: How would this be useful in a policy briefing?